ropensci/software-review/editors_guide.md

 ## During review:

--   Check in with reviewers and authors occaisionally.
+-   Check in with reviewers and authors occasionally.
 Offer clarification and help as needed.
 -   In general aim for 3 weeks for review, 2 weeks for subsequent changes, and 1 week for reviewer approval of changes.
 -   Make sure ropensci-bot is pinging correctly. (currently defunct)